Meet the Team

 Safari Programme Manager

-Charlotte leads the Safari Programme, offering playgroups and other wraparound support for migrant and refugee women.
-A former teacher, she has 20 years' experience in education, management and the community sector.
-Originally from Ōtautahi, she now lives in Avondale in Tamaki Makaurau with her husband and three children.
+Charlotte leads Safari Programme playgroups supporting migrant and refugee women.
+A former teacher with 20 years' experience, she lives in Avondale with her family..

 Email: charlotte@belong.org.nz